prajolshrestha/Computer-Vision-Problems/05 Optical Flow/readme.md

-Lucas Kannade Algorithm has been implemented
+Lucas Kannade Algorithm has been implemented only with numpy and basic opencv methods